hyperledger/firefly-fir/text/0017-invoke-with-data.md

 **FireFly Multiparty Contract** (which provides `pinBatch`), and the **Application Contract** (which defines the custom blockchain logic for a given application).

-## Application Contract

-The application contract must fulfill certain requirements in order to leverage the new functionality.

-First, it must know the on-chain location of the **FireFly Multiparty Contract**.
-How this is achieved is out of scope for this FIR - it may be hard-coded in the application contract at deployment time, or it may be set by invoking a method on the application contract.
-An application may leverage the fact that this location is available by querying the FireFly `/status` API (under `multiparty.contract.location` as of FireFly v1.1.0), and the application may leverage FireFly's `/invoke` APIs to invoke a method on the application contract which sets the FireFly contract location.
-The application must also consider how to update this location if a multiparty "network action" is used to migrate the network onto a new FireFly multiparty contract.

-Second, any external method of the contract that will be used for associating with off-chain payloads must provide an extra parameter for this purpose.
-Conformance to [ERC5750](https://eips.ethereum.org/EIPS/eip-5750) is adopted as the preferred route (although this is an Ethereum token standard, an appropriate interpretation of this standard can be made for non-EVM chains as well).
-For Ethereum and Fabric (the two blockchain connectors supported at this time), this means the method signature should end with a `bytes` or `string` parameter, respectively.

-Finally, the method(s) in question must invoke the new `pinBatchData` method of the **FireFly Multiparty Contract** and pass along the data payload that was received in the final method parameter.
-It is generally good practice to trigger this as a final step before returning, after the method has performed its own logic.

-## FireFly Multiparty Contract

-The multiparty contract is enhanced as part of this proposal, with a new external `pinBatchData` method.
-This method takes a single packed "data" parameter.
-Specifically, this "data" parameter will be expected to be an ABI-encoded `bytes` parameter for Ethereum, or a JSON-encoded `string` for Fabric.
-The method will unpack this encoded value into a `struct` of 4 arguments (representing `uuids, batchHash, payloadRef, contexts`), and then will pass those arguments to the existing `pinBatch` method.

-In the case of Ethereum, emission of the `BatchPin` event will be altered to emit `tx.origin` as the `author`, instead of using `msg.sender` as it does currently.

-TODO: add details around security concerns of `tx.origin` and recommended mitigations

 ## FireFly Core

 The request body for all blockchain `/invoke` methods can now include a `message: {}` section (similar